- What is a statutory declaration?

 - Making a statutory declaration online

 This page explains how to make a statutory declaration in Victoria.

-From 1 January 2020, statutory declarations must follow the process below.
-This process is outlined in the Oaths and Affirmations Act 2018.
+Statutory declarations must follow the process below.
+This process is set out in the Oaths and Affirmations Act 2018.

 You must also use an updated form, like the one on this page.

 If you've been asked to witness a statutory declaration, please see the information for authorised witnesses.